kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 1 - Leading Change as an Individual.md

 Framing your story as a contribution to professional development and government-wide learning often shifts the tone from "risk" to "value."
 The more you position yourself as a thoughtful steward of your agency’s mission, the more likely you are to get support.

+---
+## AI Tool Procurement Case Study Template

+This template is designed to help contracting officers document and share their procurement experience with AI tools.
+Use it to reflect on your process, capture insights, and contribute to shared learning across government.

+---

+### Title:

+Give your case study a clear and specific title that reflects the nature of the procurement.

+Example: *“Procuring an AI-Powered Document Summarization Tool for FOIA Requests”*

+---

+### Executive Summary:

+Brief overview of what this procurement aimed to accomplish, the kind of AI tool involved, and the overall outcome.

+---

+### Agency Context:

+* Name of agency and office

+* Program or mission the AI tool was supporting

+* Key stakeholders involved

+### Initial Use Case:

+* What problem were you trying to solve?

+* Who was the end user or beneficiary of the AI tool?

+* What did you hope the tool would accomplish?

+### Desired AI Capabilities:

+* What specific type of AI or machine learning capability were you seeking? (e.g., summarization, classification, chat interface, generative models, etc.)

+* What requirements did you define upfront?

+### Market Research Conducted:

+* What tools or techniques did you use for market research? (e.g., RFIs, industry days, market surveys)

+* What surprised you about the vendor landscape?

+* How did market research affect your solicitation approach or requirements?

+### Final Tool Selected:

+* Description of the tool or platform selected

+* How did it compare to what you initially envisioned?

+* Was it off-the-shelf, custom-built, or a hybrid?

+### Security and Privacy Navigation:

+* What were the major concerns or constraints related to security, privacy, or data governance?

+* How did you work with the CISO, legal, or privacy office?

+* What requirements or clauses did you include to mitigate risk?

+### Procurement Strategy:

+* What type of contract or vehicle did you use?

+* Any special techniques or authorities leveraged (e.g., CSOs, OTAs, BPA call, etc.)?

+* How did you evaluate vendors?

+### Implementation Lessons:

+* What went well during implementation?

+* What challenges came up (technical, cultural, contractual)?

+* How were those resolved or worked around?

+### Results / Outcomes:

+* What impact has the tool had (so far)?

+* Include both quantitative (time savings, accuracy, etc.) and qualitative (user feedback, improved workflow) measures if available.

+### Retrospective & Recommendations:

+* What would you do differently next time?

+* What lessons are most worth sharing?

+* Would you recommend the tool or approach to other agencies?

+### Supporting Materials:

+Attach or link to any of the following if available:

+* Sample RFQ/RFI/SOW

+* Market research artifacts

+* Evaluation criteria or scorecards

+* Security/privacy checklists

+* Post-award performance reviews

+*Use this template to document your AI tool procurement experience and share with your peers, acquisition community, or as a formal case study contribution to internal or external knowledge hubs.*